-KINE 2307 Upper Extremity Injury Assessment (3)
+KINE 2307 Upper Extremity Injury Assessment in Athletic Training (3)

 This course will present a study and critical analysis of the anatomy, injury signs and symptoms, and specific evaluation procedures for the upper extremities, head, face, and neck.
 Prerequisite: BIOL 1422 or BIOL 2402 with a grade of "C" or better.